BrainEnergyLab/Inflammation-Index/README.md

 This file describes how to use the ImageJ script for image processing, cell detection, and morphological feature extraction.

+**Since the addition of the ImageJ plugin this file needs to be updated**

 ### Using-the-R-InflammationIndex-Package.md

 This file describes how to use and install the Inflammation-Index R package to read in data extracted by the Microglia Morphology Analysis plugin, and use it to generate and apply an 'Inflammation Index' to novel data